beescoop/Obeesdoo/beesdoo_pos/README.rst

 |badge1| |badge2| |badge3|

+This module :
-This module adds the eaters of the customer to the POS ActionpadWidget and PaymentScreenWidget.
+- adds the eaters of the customer to the POS ActionpadWidget and PaymentScreenWidget.
+- maintains "Available in POS" (`available_in_pos`) value when unchecking "Can be Sold" (`sale_ok`).

 **Table of contents**